Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 The Trump administration is rescinding guidance issued by its predecessor on the rights of transgender students to use bathrooms based on the gender with which they identify.

-The move reverses guidance the Obama administration publicized in May 2016.
-At issue is whether a federal law known as Title IX protects students based on their sex or gender identity.
+The move reverses guidance the Obama administration publicized in May 2016, which said a federal law known as Title IX protects that right.

 The Justice and Education departments said Wednesday the Obama documents do not "contain extensive legal analysis or explain how the position is consistent with the express language of Title IX, nor did they undergo any formal public process.
 This interpretation has given rise to significant litigation regarding school restrooms and locker rooms."